igorkry/tnt4j-streams/README.md

 **NOTE:** sometimes maven fails to correctly handle dependencies.
 If dependency configuration looks fine, but maven still complains about missing dependencies try to delete local maven repository by hand: e.g., on MS Windows delete contents of `c:\Users\[username]\.m2\repository` directory.

+**NOTE:** in case you are using Java 9 as your compiler and getting `java.lang.NoClassDefFoundError: javax/xml/bind/JAXBException`, add
+`javac` command parameter `--add-modules java.xml.bind` to add JAXB classes to java classpath.

 ## Running samples